 21. Learn copywriting

-Copywriting is not creating slogans, not writing content for websites, or even a colorful description of the product.
+Copywriting is not creating slogans, not writing content for websites or even a vivid description of the product.
 Copywriting is the art of writing commercial, advertising texts.
-Texts that sell.
 The sales letter, which I described in the previous paragraph, was composed according to the rules of good copywriting.

 Long commercial texts always work better than short promotional phrases.
 A long sales letter can replace face-to-face sales.
 Practicing personal sales, you can not talk face to face with hundreds or thousands of potential customers at the same time.
 Sales letters allow you to “clone” yourself.
 You can send it to an arbitrarily large list of recipients.

-In the end, “there is not a single problem in business that could not be solved with the help of a good sales letter” (one of the great copywriters).
+In the end, “there is not a single problem in the business that can not be solved with the help of a good sales letter” (one of the great copywriters).

 To sum it up on small business marketing

-I’d say overall plan on how to succeed depends on few things:
+I’d say overall plan on how to succeed depends on a few things:

-- Where are you now.
-Just starting out or looking to expand?
+- Where are you now?
+Just starting or looking to expand?

-- What industry are you in.
-E.g. Google Ads yields no Return on Investment (ROI) in restaurant marketing coz its all about word of mouth.
-While in dental marketing it works awesome if done properly.
+- What industry are you in?
+E.g., Google Ads yields no Return on Investment (ROI) in restaurant marketing because word of mouth rules the industry.
+While in dental marketing it works fantastic if done correctly.

-My name is Dmitrii, I am founder of GRIN tech and lead most of its current projects.
-You can schedule a 30 minutes meeting with me here https://meet.intercom.com/dmitrii – lets talk about your objectives & how we can reach them.
+My name is Dmitrii.
+I am the founder of GRIN tech and lead most of its current projects.
+You can schedule a 30 minutes meeting with me here https://meet.intercom.com/dmitrii – let’s talk about your objectives & how we can reach them.
 Partners for life at best, some free ideas at worst.
 What do you think?